daniel-enqz/ruby-corners-100/confident_ruby/README.md

 ### The goal is mapping the roles we need with the objects we have in our system.
 I added more info in [this file](https://github.com/daniel-enqz/ruby-corners-100/tree/master/confident_ruby/lib/inputs.md), please check it to undertsand this step better 👌

-# Whow can we do a better input collection.
+## Whow can we do a better input collection?
 1.- Be sure to use built-in conversion protocols (#to_str, #to_i, #to_path, or #to_ary.)
 Here some cool examples: